oracle-livelabs/analytics-ai/generative-ai-agent-oda/agent/agent.md

 ## Task 5: Update Agent's Knowledge Base (optional)

 You may want to update your agent's knowledge base for a variety of reasons in the future.
-This optional tasks walks through how to do this.
+This optional tasks walks through how to do this manually.

 <!-- TODO: update task description with: You will also be able to deploy a function in the next lab, which will run an ingestion job when any Object Storage event is emitted in your bucket-->